Saint Jude Thaddaeus

 A ministry that stretched from Mesopotamia to a Roman crypt

-After the resurrection, tradition holds that Jude traveled and preached widely — through Mesopotamia, Libya, and Persia, often alongside the apostle Simon — before eventually being martyred for his faith.
-His relics were later brought to Rome and placed in a crypt beneath St. Peter's Basilica, where pilgrims have continued visiting for centuries, carrying the same kinds of urgent, difficult petitions that built his reputation in the first place.
+After the resurrection, tradition holds that Jude traveled and preached widely — through Mesopotamia, Libya, and Persia, often alongside the apostle Simon, sometimes called Simon the Zealot — before eventually being martyred for his faith, according to tradition by being struck with a club and beheaded.
+His relics were later brought to Rome and placed in a crypt beneath St. Peter's Basilica, alongside those of Simon, where pilgrims have continued visiting for centuries, carrying the same kinds of urgent, difficult petitions that built his reputation in the first place.
+His feast day, shared with Simon, falls on October 28 in the Western Church calendar.

 Trivia